entitydb-io/EntityDb.NET/README.md

 ### Agent

 An agent is an actor that can execute transactions.
-For example, if a transaction is initiated via and HTTP API, you might use the `HttpContextAgent` - it's signature includes headers and connection information, and it uses the ClaimsPrincipal to decide if an agent has a particular role required for authorized commands.
+For example, if a transaction is initiated via an HTTP API, you might use the `HttpContextAgent` - it's signature includes headers and connection information, and it uses the ClaimsPrincipal to decide if an agent has a particular role required for authorized commands.